HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

   - If status is `failed`,user should reach out to MHS support through IT operations
   - If status is `completed`, file is validated and consumed successfully

+**INCLUDE SCREENSHOTS AND INSTRUCTIONS TO VIEW USERSESSION COUNT IN THE UI**